sjkp/Microsoft-teams-docs/teams/index.md

 ﻿# Microsoft Teams development

-extend and make your team even more collaborative and effective
+Use the Microsoft Teams SDK to extend Microsoft Teams and make your team even more collaborative and effective.

 ## Custom tabs

-The Microsoft Teams SDK lets you quickly and easily connect your web based team tools and content to a team channel through custom Tabs.
+Quickly and easily connect your web-based team tools and content to a team channel through custom tabs.
 Custom Tabs let a team access tools and content in context with a single mouse click.
-Instead of sending team members to a web browser where they rely on bookmarked web apps, bring those web apps into the Skype Teams experience using Tabs.
-It's very easy to create a tab from an existing web app.
+Instead of sending team members to a web browser where they rely on bookmarked web apps, bring those web apps into the Microsoft Teams experience using Tabs.
+It's easy to create a tab from an existing web app.
-The Microsoft Teams Tab Platform provides the tools to author, package, and distribute these tab apps.

-Currently, custom tabs are only supported in Microsoft Teams desktop and web applications.
+Currently, custom tabs are supported in Microsoft Teams desktop and web applications.

 [Get started with tabs](gettingstarted.md)

 ## Bots

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through 1:1 chat.

-Bots that can answer natural language and perform lightweight tasks such as querying bug information or kicking off a build.​
+Bots that can answer natural language and perform lightweight tasks such as querying bug information or kicking off a build.​ Any bot created using the [Microsoft Bot Framework](https://dev.botframework.com/) are automatically configured and ready to work in Microsoft Teams.

-Currently, bots are only supported in 1:1 chats.
+Currently, bots are supported in 1:1 chats.

 [Get started with bots](bots.md)